dvdzkwsk/react-reformed/README.md

     this.props.onSubmit(this.props.model)
   }

-  // this is essentially just `this.props.bindToChangeEvent`, which is provided
+  // this method is essentially just `this.props.bindToChangeEvent`,
-  // by the form wrapper.
-We're just demoing `setProperty` for clarity in the
+  // which is provided by the reformed wrapper.
+We're just demoing
-  // first example.
+  // `setProperty` for clarity in the first example.
   _onChangeInput = (e) => {
+    // `setProperty` is injected by `reformed`
     this.props.setProperty(e.target.name, e.taget.value)
   }